 Carbohydrates can be either simple or complex and this is determined by the size of the molecule.
 Simple carbohydrates are small molecules and include various forms of sugar such as sucrose and glucose.
-Simple carbohydrates are normally broken down by the body quickly and are one of the quickest sources of energy as they increase blood glucose levels fast.
 Complex carbohydrates are basically long strings of simple carbohydrates.
 Complex carbohydrates are larger molecules and therefore must be broken down into simple carbohydrates before they can be absorbed by the body.
 As a result of the slower absorption time, complex carbohydrates are slower to provide energy to the body and because they are digested slower, they are less likely to be converted to fat.
 Complex carbohydrates include fibers, starches, other grains, root vegetables, and beans.
 Carbohydrates can be either refined or unrefined.
 Food that is highly processed is considered refined, and refined carbohydrates provide little nutritional value.

 Proteins consist of amino acid units that are strung together in complex formations and as such the body takes longer to break them down, meaning that proteins are a slower but longer lasting source of energy than carbohydrates.
 There are twenty different amino acids with nine of them being considered essential amino acids which should be consumed as part of a healthy diet.
 Adults need eight of these essential amino acids while infants also need the ninth.
 The essential amino acids are leucine, isoleucine, methionine, lysine, phenylalanine, tryptophan, threonine, valine, and the ninth one, histidine.
 Protein is necessary for the body to replace and maintain tissues and also for proper function and growth.
 The body contains a large amount of protein, it is the main building block of the body and enough needs to be consumed each day to maintain a healthy diet.
 Foods containing proteins include eggs, and meat, among other foods.